lazee/premonition/README.md

 The type can be any letter string.
 It is used to map a block to type configuration.
 This enables you to customize the look of different types.
 Like *Info*, *Warning* and *Error* boxes for example.
-By default the type will be added to the surrounding `<div>` block of the generated html code.
+By default the type will be added as a class to the surrounding `<div>` block of the generated html code.

-The *Title* is as you might have guessed the title that will be added to the block.
+The *Title* is, as you might have guessed, the title that will be added to the block.

 Example: